StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 ## Description

 STRUCT is widely used to express complex data types.
-It represents a collection of named fields with different data types.
-Each field has a name and a type, for example, `<a INT, b INT>`.
+It represents a collection of elements (also called fields) with different data types, for example, `<a INT, b STRING>`.

 Field names in a struct must be unique.
 Fields can be of primitive data types (such as numeric, string, or date) or complex data types (such as ARRAY or MAP).

-A field within a STRUCT can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures, for example, `STRUCT<a INT, b STRUCT<c INT, d INT>, c MAP<INT, INT>, d ARRAY<INT>>`.
+A field within a struct can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures, for example, `STRUCT<a INT, b STRUCT<c INT, d INT>, c MAP<INT, INT>, d ARRAY<INT>>`.

 The STRUCT data type is supported from v3.1 onwards.
+In v3.1, you can define STRUCT columns when you create a StarRocks table, load STRUCT data into that table, and query MAP data.
+Since v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.

 ## Syntax